ari-gaskins/Pretty_Keyboard/README.md

     [x] add font-families
     [] write script to add interactivity to buttons [x] upload to github
-    [] figure out how to setup hrefs with javascript functionality [x] maybe make colors into a navbar setup?
+    [x] figure out how to setup hrefs with javascript functionality [x] maybe make colors into a navbar setup?
     [x] figure out how to make it look cleaner
+    [] setup typing test functionality
+    [] setup timer modes as dropdown menu in navbar
     [] want a toggle-able timer (hidden or visible)
-    [] bonus: endless mode that can be ended with esc key [] might make settings into a hidden menu later
-    [] write unit tests for main.js
+    [] bonus: endless timer mode that can be ended with esc key [x] might make settings into a hidden menu later [] write unit tests for main.js (will have to do after to spend time learning)

 *Helpful sites*:
 https://color.adobe.com